-This year my third Berlinniversary.
+This year my fourth Berlinniversary.
 To commemorate, I’d like to share with you the best Berlin Photo Spots.
 Some well known, some not so much, a little of the best photography spots Berlin has for all tastes, all of them can be explored during a weekend in Berlin.
 I hope it will let you see the beauty of the German capital faster than I did.
 Urban exploration in Berlin is an endless topic.

 Berlin Central Station is a modern party of curved lines and amazing light and is big enough that you’ll easily find an empty platform to snap a few shots without any train or passenger in sight.
 Located on the site of the former Lehrter Station which was badly damaged during WWII and ultimately shut down and demolished with the railways to West Berlin under the control of East Germany, Berlin Hauptbahnhof has only been opened for over a decade after being under construction for about as long.
 Just as with almost anything in Berlin, its history is definitely worth a read.